ldedier/RT/README.md

 everything should work

 ## windows
-branch for windows is master last commit. needs ubuntu from microsoft store and Xming. has some glitches nothing too bad
+branch for windows is master last commit.\n needs ubuntu from microsoft store and Xming.\n has some glitches nothing too bad

 ```bash